 Assembly

-• Divide the cauliflower rice and ground beef mixture between two large bowls.
+• Divide the rice and ground beef mixture between two large bowls.
 Next add the cabbage, carrot and sliced avocado.
 If using a fried egg add one to the top of each bowl before garnishing each bowl with the chopped scallions and white sesame seeds and drizzling the spicy sauce overtop.

 Nutrition